zarr-conventions/stac/README.md

 [The STAC `store` link relationship](https://github.com/radiantearth/stac-best-practices/blob/main/best-practices-zarr.md#store-link-relationship) **MUST** be omitted from embedded STAC objects.
 Since the STAC object is embedded within the Zarr store itself, a store link would be self-referential and redundant.

 Other link relationships (e.g., `collection`, `parent`, `self`, `license`) may be included as needed, typically pointing to external resources.

+## Encoding as Data Array

+When using `stac:encoding` value of `array`, the STAC object is stored as a data array within the Zarr store.
+This encoding allows to store a large set of STAC objects efficiently like an entire collection of items.
+There is no real value in storing a single STAC object as a data array, but it is supported for completeness.
+With this encoding, the `stac:item` or `stac:collection` attribute contains a relative path to the array node.

+### STAC Array Structure

+*TBD*

 ## Examples